Breakup Letter Examples for Someone You Loved

 Is it okay to break up with someone by letter?
 Toggle answer

-It can be appropriate when a written message helps you stay calm, clear and respectful.
-It is less appropriate when the person deserves a direct conversation, when logistics are urgent, or when safety concerns make contact risky.
+It can be appropriate if writing helps you stay calm, clear, and respectful.
+It is less appropriate if the other person deserves a direct conversation, if urgent logistics need to be discussed, or if safety concerns make contact risky.

 How long should a breakup letter be?
 Toggle answer

-The letter should be long enough to make the decision clear and kind, but not so long that it becomes a final argument.
-A serious relationship may need several developed paragraphs.
-A short relationship may need much less.
+The letter should be long enough to make your decision clear and kind, but not so long that it turns into a final argument.
+A serious relationship may need several thoughtful paragraphs, while a short relationship may need much less.

 Should I include the reasons for the breakup?
 Toggle answer